thinkbigthings/seebie/reactjs/README.md

 ## Debugging

-IntelliJ supports debugging JS in the IDE.
+IntelliJ supports debugging JS in the IDE:

-To Debug the UI:

-- Start the server from services section
+- Start the server from services section, you can Run or Debug
-- Run `npm start`
+- Run `npm start` (do not use a debug configuration)
-- Launch a JavaScript Debug configuration (not Debug on NPM Start)

-See the IDE help for more details.
+- Use a "JavaScript Debug" configuration with the URL set to https://localhost:3000 (or the host/port configured by npm start)
+- Set breakpoints in JS files in IntelliJ and enjoy your debugging!

 ## Update Dependencies